r-gab01/MAS_Platform/README.md

 The true power of the MAS Platform lies in group orchestration.
 Users can connect multiple specialized agents—each with specific roles and tools—into a unified **Team**.
 The platform coordinates the dialogue between these agents, allowing them to collaborate, debate, and solve complex tasks automatically before presenting the final result to the user.

 <img src="images/TeamOfAgents.png" width="400" alt="Dashboard" />
-*A visual representation of multiple agents collaborating within a team setup to tackle a multi-step objective.*
+*Visual representation of multiple agents able to collaborate within a team led by the Supervisor agent.*

 ## Prerequisites
 - [Docker](https://www.docker.com/) and Docker Compose